By Namrata Arora Last Updated:

 You Might Like: 10 Interesting Characters Found In Every Indian Wedding

 This ceremony is conducted in most of the regional weddings in India.
-Turmeric paste is applied on to the face, hands and feet of both the bride and the groom.
+Turmeric paste is applied to the face, hands and feet of both the bride and the groom.
 This ceremony takes place a day before the wedding.

-The wedding day ceremonies begin with Ganapati puja, to seek blessings of Lord Ganesha before any other rituals take place.
+The wedding day ceremonies begin with Ganapati puja, to seek the blessings of Lord Ganesha before any other rituals take place.
 The bride’s maternal uncles escort her to the lagna mandap, where the mangalashtakas (Sanskrit and Marathi holy verses) are being recited.
 The bride and the groom have to wear the mundavalya on their heads, which is basically a string of flowers or pearls.